 87% of our families voted to institute a unified dress program.

-Benefits of a Uniform Policy
+The benefits of a Uniform Policy are:

 - Improve discipline, self-esteem, and self-respect.

 - Eliminate the fear of whether their clothing choice will be acceptable by peers.